 Custom framing is an option for any Portfolio image.
-Learn about standard framing materials and my suggestions for helping you decide how to frame your print, drawing, or painting.
+Here you’ll learn about standard framing materials and my suggestions for framing your print, drawing, or painting.

 Framing can be done from a less expensive to very expensive method for the piece intended.
 The most expensive way to frame paper-based artwork (prints, watercolors, giclee images, drawings) is “archival” framing.
 For this method, the paper image is touched on both sides by archival materials — usually matboard that is both acid-free and lignin-free.
 To be 100% archival, the image is then never touched by anything other than that archival matboard or mounting board.
 Frames and glass, either clear or non-glare, can then be chosen to fit the feeling or mood of the image.
 The matboard chosen for archival framing is usually in color spectrums of white to light grays, antique whites to cream, and light tans to black.
 The myriad of colors one sees on common, less expensvie matted artwork is usually not 100% archival.